 With this Sugar Free Pound Cake recipe with berries, you can serve up a dessert that is not only delicious but also has fewer calories.

 Who doesn't love berry shortcake?
 Make it with homemade pound cake topped with juicy berries that soak through the cake, and you've really got a winner.
+For more lower calorie sweetness, you've got to see this list of Weight Watchers desserts and these Weight Watchers cookie recipes!

 Yum!
 Who's hungry for something sweet?